Ajla Tomljanović: 2025: Two WTA Tour semifinals

 Given a wildcard into the main draw at the Australian Open, Tomljanović defeated Ashlyn Krueger to reach the second round, where she lost to 12th seed Diana Shnaider.

-Tomljanović reached the semifinals at the ATX Open with wins over seventh seed Katie Volynets, Jodie Burrage and qualifier Ena Shibahara, before losing in the last four to top seed and eventual champion, Jessica Pegula.
+Tomljanović reached the semifinals at the ATX Open with wins over seventh seed Katie Volynets, Jodie Burrage, and qualifier Ena Shibahara, before losing in the last four to top seed and eventual champion, Jessica Pegula.

-At the Charleston Open in April, Tomljanović defeated Kyoka Okamura, and 16th seed Peyton Stearns, before losing to top seed and eventual champion Jessica Pegula in the third round.
+At the Charleston Open in April, Tomljanović defeated Kyoka Okamura, and 16th seed Peyton Stearns, before losing to top seed and eventual champion, Jessica Pegula, in the third round.
 In May, she qualified for the Italian Open but lost in the first round to Varvara Gracheva.

 Tomljanović made the semifinals at the Morocco Open but retired due to illness against the fellow Australian and eventual champion, Maya Joint, after dropping the first set.
 Three days later, she beat her compatriot in a rematch in the first round of the French Open, but lost to fourth seed and the 2024 finalist, Jasmine Paolini, in the next round.
-After three consecutive second-round appearances in majors, Tomljanović suffered a first-round exit at Wimbledon in the hands of Anastasia Pavlyuchenkova.
+After three consecutive second-round appearances in majors, Tomljanović suffered a first-round exit in Wimbledon at the hands of Anastasia Pavlyuchenkova.

+In October at the Ningbo Open, Tomljanović qualified for the main draw and defeated fifth seed Clara Tauson and fellow qualifier Zeynep Sönmez to make it through to the quarterfinals, at which point her run was ended by third seed and eventual champion, Elena Rybakina.